-- k A person who wishes to speak at a meeting should raise his/her hand and if they speak at a meeting shall direct his/her comments to the chairman of the meeting. - i Only one person is permitted to speak at a time.
-If more than one person wants to speak, the chairman of the meeting shall direct the order of speaking. - M Subject to standing order 3(n), a person who attends a meeting is permitted to report on the meeting whilst the meeting is open to the public.
-To "report" means to film, photograph, make an audio recording of meeting proceedings, use any other means for enabling persons not present to see or hear the meeting as it takes place or later or to report or to provide oral or written commentary about the meeting so that the report or commentary is available as the meeting takes place of later to persons not present. - n A person present at a meeting may not provide an oral report or oral commentary about a meeting as it takes place without permission. - o The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present. - p Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chairman of the Council may in his absence be done by, to or before the Vice-Chairman of the Council (if any). - q The Chairman of the Council, if present, shall preside at a meeting.
-If the Chairman is absent from a meeting, the Vice-Chairman of the Council (if there is one), if present, shall preside.
-If both the Chairman and the Vice-Chairman are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting. - r Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the councillors or non-councillors with voting rights present and voting. - s The chairman of a meeting may give an original vote on any matter put to the vote, and in the case of an equality of votes may exercise his casting vote whether or not he gave an original vote.
+- A person present at a meeting may not provide an oral report or oral commentary about a meeting as it takes place without permission. - m The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present. - n Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chair of the Council may in his absence be done by, to or before the Vice-Chair of the Council (if there is one). - • The Chair of the Council, if present, shall preside at a meeting.
+If the Chair is absent from a meeting, the Vice-Chair of the Council (if there is one) if present, shall preside.
+If both the Chair and the Vice-Chair are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting. - p Subject to a meeting being quorate, all questions at a meeting shall be decided by a - majority of the councillors and non-councillors with voting rights present and voting. - - q The chair of a meeting may give an original vote on any matter put to the vote, and in - the case of an equality of votes may exercise his casting vote whether or not - he/she/they gave an original vote.

-See standing orders 5(h) and (i) for the different rules that apply in the election of the Chairman of the Council at the annual meeting of the council.
+See standing orders 5(h) and (i) for the different rules that apply in the election of the Chair of the Council at the annual meeting of the Council.

-t Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
+- r Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
 At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his vote for or against that question.
-Such a request shall be made before moving on to the next item of business on the agenda.
+Such a request shall be made before moving on to the next item of business on the agenda. - s The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors who are present and the names of councillors who are absent; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to councillors and non-councillors with voting rights; - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made.

-- u The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors who are present and the names of councillors who are absent; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to councillors and non-councillors with voting rights; - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - v A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - w No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.
+- t A councillor or a non-councillor with voting rights who has a disclosable pecuniary - interest or another interest as set out in the Council's code of conduct in a matter - being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - u No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.